-Roche Holding AG (ROG) Chairman Franz Humer may have put a lid for now on a year’s worth of speculation by telling a Swiss newspaper that a Roche deal to buy U.S. genetics company Illumina Inc. (ILMN) is off the table.
+Roche Holding AG (ROG) Chairman Franz Humer may have put a lid for now on a year’s worth of speculation by telling a Swiss newspaper that a Roche deal to buy U.S. genetics company Illumina Inc. (ILMN:US) is off the table.
 Illumina shares fell the most in 15 months.

 The interview “discounts Roche’s intent to purchase Illumina medium-term,” Ross Muken, a New York-based analyst for ISI Group LLC, wrote in a note to investors late yesterday.
 “We do not believe this precludes Roche from returning to Illumina as a targeted asset in the future and does not diminish its attractiveness as a potential M&A target.”